hibaf1234/Portfolio/README.md

+**NYC Airbnb Data Analysis**
+In the Exploring the NYC Airbnb Market project, I will apply data importing and cleaning skills to analyze the Airbnb market in New York.
+I will ingest and combine the data from multiple file types, and clean strings and format dates to extract accurate information.

+I accessed this Data Analytical project from Data Camp.
+The focus of this project is to import and clean data.

 **Tableau: Car Crash Data**

 Overview: In pursuit of contributing to automotive safety, I undertook a comprehensive analysis of NHSTA data on car crashes, specifically focusing on substance involvement.
 The resulting project is a dynamic Tableau dashboard designed to provide valuable insights into the impact of substances on car safety.